-- 1. RECOGNIZES the obesity of adults as an issue that can be preventable.
-(2015) - 2.
-SUPPORTS supermarkets and farmers' markets in their efforts to provide for low-income areas and offer healthier choices.
-(2015) - 3.
+- 1. RECOGNIZES the importance of overall healthy eating patterns, including nutrient-dense vegetables, fruits, grains, dairy, protein foods, and oils-eaten within an appropriate calorie level and in forms with limited amounts of saturated fats, added sugars, and sodium. - a.
+OPPOSES weight loss diets lacking clinical evidence - b.
+ENCOURAGES further research and the promotion of evidence-based recommendations. - c.
+URGES any healthcare providers offering nutrition recommendations to take steps to ensure recognition of each patient's culture, experiences, and social situations, and ensure healthcare providers follow clinical guidelines in obesity management according to a patient's ethnic background.
+(2019) - 2.
+SUPPORTS initiatives be taken in the form of research funding, research exploration, and programming from healthcare institutions and educational organizations to help establish healthy eating habits and regular physical activity for all adults.
+(2019) - 3.
+RECOGNIZES the obesity of adults as an issue that can be preventable.
+(2015) - 4.
+SUPPORTS supermarkets and farmers' markets in their efforts to provide for low-income areas and offerhealthier choices.
+(2015) - 5.
 SUPPORTS expanding programs that bring fresh local fruits and vegetables to schools, businesses, and communities.
-(2015) - 4.
+(2015) - 6.
 ENCOURAGES policies that support exercise and public transportation -such as busses and bikes.
-(2015) - 5.
+(2015) - 7.
 SUPPORTS preventive education programs for adults at work and in homes.
-(2015) - 6.
+(2015) - 8.
 SUPPORTS webinars and programming dedicated to reducing adult obesity rates and meeting the national goal of less than 15% obesity per state (goal information on CDC).
 (2015)